 The advantage for people looking for a job change is that they can confidently sell their strengths.
-If the recruiter can’t guarantee the salary you are worthy of, you’re free to decline the offer and continue the search process.
+If the recruiter can’t guarantee the salary you deserve, you’re free to decline the offer and continue the search process.
 Who knows, maybe they’ll come crawling back!

 More organizations are now being transparent about the potential salary of open positions.
 However, many are still not.
-It is important to consider your level of comfort with this during your job hunt.
+Therefore, it is essential to consider your comfort level during your job hunt.

 An open dialogue about fair pay, especially if you are a woman, BIPOC, or member of the LGBTQ+ community, is crucial to have.
 It tells employers that you mean business.
 And if they respond negatively to your questions, that could be a sign they’re not the right fit for you.

-Make sure you also do some research to get an idea of the current job market trend for your industry.
-As you embark on your job hunt, visit ZipRecruiter.
+Make sure you also research to get an idea of your industry’s current job market trend.
+Then, as you embark on your job hunt, visit ZipRecruiter.
 The “Search Salaries” feature allows the users to have an apt perception of the typical salary increase when switching jobs.

-This intuitive job portal will provide you with insight into the typical salary range based on your region, industry, and job title.
-Collecting market-based data from ZipRecruiter gives you an idea of what kind of salary increase you can expect.
+This intuitive job portal will provide insight into the typical salary range based on your region, industry, and job title.
+In addition, collecting market-based data from ZipRecruiter gives you an idea of what kind of salary increase you can expect.

-another feature that will be helpful to you is that you can browse for job openings.
-ZipRecruiter boasts over nine million active jobs posted by more than 700 SMBs and Fortune 500 companies spread over the US, UK, Canada, and Israel.
-It instantly connects job aspirants with employees using advanced AI technology.
+Another feature that will be helpful to you is that you can browse for job openings.
+ZipRecruiter boasts over nine million active jobs posted by more than 700 SMBs and Fortune 500 companies across the US, UK, Canada, and Israel.
+In addition, it instantly connects job aspirants with employees using advanced AI technology.

 What are you waiting for?
 Job hopping is no more a difficult task with the ZipRecruiter.
-Start browsing for a new job where you can discuss a higher base pay—making way for you to negotiate well before accepting an offer letter from the hiring manager.
+So start browsing for a new job where you can discuss a higher base pay—making way for you to negotiate well before accepting an offer letter from the hiring manager.